-Experiencing Anxiety, whether its related to one’s job, personal relationships, or other factors, is a reality of life for most people.
-However, at times anxiety can become so problematic and debilitating it becomes a clinical disorder.
+Experiencing Anxiety, whether it’s related to one’s job, personal relationships, or other factors, is a reality of life for most people.
+However, at times anxiety can become so problematic and debilitating it becomes a clinical mental health disorder.
 In fact, Anxiety Disorders are one of the most prevalent types of psychological disorders that afflict individuals.
 In the US alone, anxiety disorders are twice as prevalent than mood disorders, and five times higher than the number of people with substance disorders.
 These disorders affect many areas of functioning.

 Cognitive behavioral therapy is a form of psychotherapy that gives people the encouragement and skills needed to change destructive behaviors or thought patterns.
 It is widely regarded as an effective treatment for anxiety disorders, regardless of the specific diagnosis.
 Despite its success, cognitive behavioral therapy does have its limitations.
 Between 15 and 50 percent of those who engage in cognitive behavioral therapy as a treatment for anxiety do not respond to treatment, and approximately 23% drop out of treatment.

 Motivational Interviewing is a generally short-term therapy which helps individuals overcome ambivalence, and increase motivation to change detrimental behaviors; The four basic components of MI are therapist expression of empathy, exploration of discrepancy between a clients behavior and desires, “rolling with resistance,” and encouraging self-efficacy in change and maintenance.
 Many therapists and researchers have hypothesized that motivational interviewing could be useful in treating anxiety disorders in conjunction with CBT.
 This is because ambivalence often accompanies anxiety disorders and could be a barrier to engaging in therapy.
 CBT approaches assume that clients entering treatment are and will stay motivated to change.
 MI helps to create and maintain motivation for treatment.